-For the protection of both the interviewer and interviewee, it's important to understand what employers do and don't have a legal right to question job candidates about, said Rosemary Haefner, the chief human resources officer at CareerBuilder.
+According to a 2015 study from CareerBuilder, 20 percent of hiring managers have asked a question in a job interview, only to find out later that it was illegal to ask.
+For the protection of both the interviewer and interviewee, employers need to understand what they do and don't have a legal right to question job candidates about, said Rosemary Haefner, chief human resources officer at CareerBuilder.

 "Though their intentions may be harmless, hiring managers could unknowingly be putting themselves at risk for legal action, as a job candidate could argue that certain questions were used to discriminate against him or her," Haefner said in a statement.